Tim-Liam-Hill/SimpleWebBrowser/README.md

 # GOAL

 Developing a full web-browser capable of handling most modern websites is far beyond my abilities (at present, we will see again 20 years from now).
 The goal is instead to create a browser as given by the textbook I am following.
-Once I have that I will aim to have a browser that can browser using [FrogFind](http://frogfind.com/about.php) as its default search engine.
+Once I have that I will aim to have a browser that can browser using [FrogFind](http://frogfind.com/about.php) as its default search engine
+- UPDATE: as of recently (18/11/2024) Frogfoot no longer seems accessible.
+Thankfully, [Wiby](https://wiby.me/) is also a good option (but will require more features implemented on my end it seems).
 With respect to CSS, I will be happy if I can support centered text, background colors and maybe just maybe some flex things (but we will see).

 There is a high chance that I restart this project from scratch at some point since: